acurley31/udacity/data_structures_and_algorithms/project2/explanation_2.md

 * The time complexity of this solution is O(log n) since the search pool is n/2 for each subsequent search

 **Space Complexity**
-* The space complexity of this solution is O(n) where n is the length of the input array
+* The space complexity of this solution is O(1) since it is an in-place sorting method